denzelrenner/Dissertation/README.md

 7.Then go to the menu bar on your local pc and select layout , then bundle edges, and then `All nodes and edges`.

 8.Then save the image and take the figure into powerpoint to add labels

-Search CORRELATEDARGSW:N and collapse all the genes with similar coincidence patterns Select all nodes in the star

 ## Part6 - Annotating the Pan-genome